• Skip to main content

 And as if that’s not enough, we’re adding fresh lettuce and ripe tomatoes to complete this one-of-a-kind flavor fiesta!

-Walking Taco Casserole in a brightly colored baking dish.
+Walking Taco Casserole topped with sliced jalapenos in a brightly colored baking dish.

 Walking Taco Casserole is also a fun main dish to serve at a Cinco de Mayo party. and because you can make it ahead and the meat mixture is freezer-friendly, it can be frozen and taken to the beach or lake, where the final finishes can be added.